rasheedamir/fmu/README.md

 ##Endpoints

-Actuator endpoints allow you to monitor and interact with your application.
+Spring-Boot Actuator endpoints allow you to monitor and interact with your application.
 Spring Boot includes a number of built-in endpoints and you can also add your own.
 For example the health endpoint provides basic application `health` information.

 The way that endpoints are exposed will depend on the type of technology that you choose.
 Most applications choose HTTP monitoring, where the ID of the endpoint is mapped to a URL.
 For example, by default, the `health` endpoint will be mapped to `/health`.